mclang/nextcloud-deck-import-trello-json/README.md

 - [ ] Import stacks (Trello list) into Deck board
 - [ ] Import cards into Deck stack
 - [ ] Update card description (combine trello card description and checklists)

+**Python script:**
+- [x] Import Trello board with name
+- [x] Import lists as Deck stacks with name
+- [x] Import cards into respective stacks with name and markdown-formatted description
+- [ ] Add checklists
+- [ ] Add labels

+Python script reads the url of the api, username, and password from config.json file, and uses trello-data.json as source data for parsing.